clear epoxy kansas city

 Jul

-Step by Step Instructions on Epoxy Flooring Installation for a Wet Look
+Step-by-Step Instructions on Epoxy Flooring Installation for a Wet Look

 Dreaming of a durable, high-gloss, solid-colored concrete floor?

 Concrete Floor Supply floor epoxy can transform your concrete surfaces with a durable, glass-like finish.
-This guide will walk you through the process of installing this 100% solids epoxy system, creating a beautiful, solid color, "wet look" floor in your home or garage.
+This guide will walk you through the process of installing this 100% solids epoxy system, creating a beautiful, solid-color "wet look" floor in your home or garage.

 Benefits of a Clear Epoxy Floor Coating: